microsoft/atlas-design/site/src/atomics/border.md

 # Border Atomics

-Various classes can be used to apply/customize borders on elements.
+Various classes can be used to apply borders to the elements.

-- `.border`: sets a 1px border on an element
+- `.border`: adds a border
-- `.border-none`: resets border to `none`
+- `.border-none`: removes a border
-- `.border-{direction}`: sets a 1px border for specific element's side
+- `.border-{direction}`: sets the border for a specific side
-- `.border-{direction}-none`: resets border to `none` for specific element's side
+- `.border-{direction}-none`: removes the border on a specific side
-- `.border-{direction}-{screensize}`: sets a 1px border  for specific element's side on specific screen size
+- `.border-{direction}-{screensize}`: sets the border for a specific side on a particular screen size
-- `.border-{direction}-{screensize}-none`: resets border to `none` for specific element's side on specific screen size
+- `.border-{direction}-{screensize}-none`: removes the border for a specific side on a particular screen size

 Currently, the only `{screensize}` available is `tablet`.

 ## Example

-Here is an example of simple `border` class usage:
+Here is an example of `border` class usage:

 ```html
 <div class="border padding-s">